nanoc-archive/nanoc-bootstrap-compass/README.md

 Before you do anything, make sure that you have Compass installed.
 Issue `gem install compass` if you haven't already or if you're unsure.

-To compile the site, simply use `nanoc3 co`.
+To compile the site, simply use `nanoc co`.

 You may want to edit the Compass configuration (`config.rb`) to suit your needs.